View our reviews on Google and Facebook.

 Participants will be placed in a situation of « artistic residence ».
-Working days shall be spitted in various sessions: shootings, editing, masterclasses, commented projections of films and mutual exchanges on a daily basis.
+Working days shall be spitted in various sessions: shootings, editing, masterclasses and mutual exchanges on a daily basis.

-On the final workshop's day, the participants will have the opportunity to exhibit their series in a local public place, an opening will be organized and they will be able to show and present their works to the audience.
+On the final workshop's day, the participants will have the opportunity to show their series in a local distinguished restaurant of Banyuls, an opening will be organized and they will be able to show and present their works to the audience throughout a musical slideshow.

 Moreover, other activities will be proposed, outside of the working sessions, in order to allow participants to appropriate their environment and to arouse their creativity and inspiration.